Before you fork out some cash for a personal trainer, read this guide!

 While no certification can fully promise excellence, we believe trainers with NPTI certifications are worth your consideration.

-A certification can be a starting point, but it shouldn’t be the determining factor.
+Certifications can be a starting point, but they shouldn’t be the determining factor.

 One of the most important things to look for in your trainer isn’t a credential or certification at all, but real experience and an enthusiasm for helping you reach your goals.